Optical Flow Techniques for Facial Expression Analysis -- a Practical Evaluation Study: Scope and background

-\textbf{EpicFlow} \cite{revaud2015epicflow} relies on the deep matching algorithm integrated into the \textbf{DeepFlow} method \cite{weinzaepfelICCV2013} and interpolates a set of sparse matches in a dense manner to initiate the estimation.
+\textbf{EpicFlow} \cite{revaud2015epicflow} \benjamin{(2015, rank 203 \marius{in MPI-Sintel})} relies on the deep matching algorithm integrated into the \textbf{DeepFlow} method \cite{weinzaepfelICCV2013} and interpolates a set of sparse matches in a dense manner to initiate the estimation.
 This approach preserves the edges so that they can be used in the interpolation of movement.
 The solution has proven its effectiveness in characterizing optical flows over multiple datasets, including MPI-Sintel \cite{Butler:ECCV:2012} and KITTI \cite{geiger2013kitti}.

+\textbf{FlowFields} \cite{bailer2015flow} \benjamin{(2015, rank 171 \marius{in MPI-Sintel})} use a dense correspondence field technique that is \textit{much less} outlier prone.
+This method does not require explicit regularization or smoothing (such as in median filtering), but is instead a pure data-oriented search strategy which only finds most inliers, while effectively avoiding the outliers.

-\textbf{PWC-net} \cite{sun2018pwc} is unlike most recent learning-based approaches, and is based on a compact CNN model which uses simple and well-established principles: pyramidal processing, warping, and the use of a cost volume.
+\textbf{PWC-net} \cite{sun2018pwc} \benjamin{(2018, rank 85)} is based on a compact CNN model which uses simple and well-established principles: pyramidal processing, warping, and the use of a cost volume.
 The particularity of this method is that the warping and the cost volume layers have no learnable parameters that can reduce the model size.
 As with most recent approaches, motion discontinuities are handled by post processing the optical flow using median filtering.

-\textbf{FlowFields} \cite{bailer2015flow} use a dense correspondence field technique that is \textit{much less} outlier prone.
-This method does not require explicit regularization or smoothing (such as in median filtering), but is instead a pure data-oriented search strategy which only finds most inliers, while effectively avoiding the outliers.
+\benjamin{\textbf{RAFT} \cite{teed2020raft} \benjamin{(2020, rank 21 \marius{in MPI-Sintel})} maintains and updates a single fixed flow field at high resolution that overcomes several limitations of a coarse-to-fine cascade like the difficulty of recovering from errors at coarse resolutions and the tendency to miss small fast-moving objects.
+Second, the update operator of RAFT is recurrent and lightweight \marius{and} can be applied 100+ times during inference without divergence.
+Moreover, the update operator is based on a convolutional GRU that performs lookups on 4D multi-scale correlation volumes instead of only plain convolution or correlation layers used by others.}

+\benjamin{\textbf{NCUP} \cite{eldesokey2021normalized} \benjamin{(2021, rank 11 \marius{in MPI-Sintel})} use a joint upsampling approaches within the coarse-to-fine optical flow CNN\marius{.
+In an end-to-end fashion, it allows} optical flow networks to exploit the fine details during training.
+This approach is based on a novel joint upsampling approach (inspired by PWC-net \cite{sun2018pwc}) that formulates the upsampling as a sparse problem and employs the RAFT \cite{teed2020raft} normalized convolutional neural networks to solve it.}

+\benjamin{\textbf{GMA} \cite{jiang2021learning} \benjamin{(2021, rank 4 \marius{in MPI-Sintel})} uses a transformer-based approach to find long-range dependencies between pixels in the first image, and performs global aggregation on the corresponding motion features to overcome occlusions between two successive images.
+This method differs from other approaches that rely \marius{only} on CNNs to learn occlusions or require multiple images to reason about occlusions using temporal smoothing.}